Most people do not want to think about death and dying -- so they don't. Until they have to.

 You might also want to think about an alternate power of attorney if your first choice is unable to carry out the job.

-Once you choose a medical power of attorney, continue talking with him or her on an ongoing basis about possible situations that might occur, and how you would want them handled.
+Once you choose a medical power of attorney, continue talking with them on an ongoing basis about possible situations that might occur, and how you would want them handled.
 Although you cannot anticipate every possibility, the more you talk with this person about your wishes in general, the better they will understand your overall desires about care at the end of your life.

 Here are some possibilities you may want to discuss: